bgschiller/vue-hagrid/README.md

 }
 ```

+Hagrid will only dispatch actions when the getter payload is truthy.
+That way, `hagridPromise('fetchProjects')` will not resolve with an early (eg, pre-logged-in) run of the action.
+This can cause problems if `false` or `null` is a value you return from your getter when you want to still run the action.
+Workaround: just wrap it in an object.
 ## For Example

 Check out the [/demo](/demo) directory to see how it's used.
 The app is running at [https://brianschiller.com/vue-hagrid](https://brianschiller.com/vue-hagrid).